Pre-folded corner adhesive tape

 Ventilate continuously and systematically to prevent build-up of excessive humidity; use a dryer if necessary.

 When plastering, please observe the recommendations of the plaster manufacturer for non-absorbent subsurfaces.
 A bonding course may be necessary.

 Before bonding, the substrate surface should be swept clean with a broom or wiped with a cloth.

 Bonding to frozen surfaces is not possible.
 The substrate material must be free of water-repellent substances (e.g. grease or silicone).
 Substrates must offer sufficient load-bearing capacity.

-Bonding is also possible with planed and painted wood, high density plastic and metal (e.g. pipes, windows etc.), hardboard (chipboard, OSB and veneer plywood, MDF board and softwood fibre sub-roof panels).
+Adhesion and joints can be carried out on planed and painted wood, hard plastics and metal (e.g. pipes, windows etc.), hard wood-based panels (chipboard, OSB and plywood panels, MDF board and softwood fibre sub-roof panels).

-The best results for the safety of the structure can be achieved on high-quality substrates.
+The best results in terms of structural stability are achieved on high-quality subsurfaces.

 It is your responsibility to check the suitability of the subsurface; adhesion tests are recommended in certain cases.

 Pretreatment with TESCON PRIMER is recommended in the case of subsurfaces with insufficient load-bearing capacity.